 Now we have a queue that will redirect jobs based on the user that printed the job.
 I also created on my computer 3 queues named "print-ethan", "print-lucas", and "print-noah".
 One queue prints to the LaserJet in the hall outside my office; another queue converts to PDF and archives.
 You can do anything you want.
 With this setup when you add a user you would:

-• open the RPM user interface and track down the new queues
+- open the RPM user interface, then track down the new queues

 It’s that simple!
 RPM will create the queue and store jobs there until you have a setup.